jncraton/operating-systems-cpsc4420/lectures/10-scheduling.md

 Threads
 -------

+- A sequence of computational instructions run one after another
-- Collections of instructions and runtime data
+- Requires OS-level management for runtime data

 Thread Switching
 ----------------